 Your home is your biggest investment and your biggest asset.
-So while you want your renovation to result in a space you'll love living in, you will probably want to make sure that you can recoup your money when you sell, or at least know that you are spending money that enhance your day-to-day living but not the market value of your home.
-Here are some things to consider when remodeling with an eye toward resale.
+So while you want your renovation to result in a space you'll love living in, you want to make sure that you can recoup your money when you sell, or at least know that you are spending money that enhances your day-to-day living but not the market value of your home.
+Here are some things to consider when remodeling with an eye on resale value.

 If you live in a retirement community, make sure — even if you, yourself, are in perfect health — that your renovated space won't be difficult for other seniors with health issues to navigate.
 Avoid slippery floor surfaces, and make sure window and door latches are easy to grab and handle.

 No one wants to buy a million-dollar house in a half-million-dollar-house neighborhood, so be aware that if you make your house worth more than those surrounding it, you are unlikely to recoup your money when you go to sell.
 To avoid that trap, do some research on how much houses in your neighborhood are selling for.
 Then ask a few reputable brokers how much your house will be worth post-renovation and see how those numbers compare.